FlorescuAndrei/32-Collections/README.md

 Methods:
 -  add(), remove(), size() , isEmpty()...

-Bulk Operations
--  .addAll()	- union get all elements, no duplicates
--  .retainAll()	- intersection get all elements that are in both sets
--  .removeAll	- difference: set1-set2
--  .containsAll	- test if one set is a superset of another  - non distructive
-Bulk Operations
-The Collections framework has always provided a number of so-called "bulk operations" as part of its API.
-These include methods that operate on entire collections, such as containsAll, addAll, removeAll, etc. Do not confuse those methods with the aggregate operations that were introduced in JDK 8.
-The key difference between the new aggregate operations and the existing bulk operations (containsAll, addAll, etc.) is that the old versions are all mutative, meaning that they all modify the underlying collection.
-In contrast, the new aggregate operations do not modify the underlying collection.
-When using the new aggregate operations and lambda expressions, you must take care to avoid mutation so as not to introduce problems in the future, should your code be run later from a parallel stream.

 Set<type> - Interface  	HashSet – Implementation of Set interface.
 No order.
 No duplicates